2 inmates who escaped Willow Cree Healing Lodge back in custody | Globalnews.ca

 A A

-Correctional Service Canada (CSC) announced on Monday that two inmates escaped Willow Cree Healing Lodge and both are back in custody.
+Correctional Service Canada (CSC) announced on Monday that two inmates who escaped from the Willow Cree Healing Lodge and are back in custody.

-On May 28, staff at the minimum security facility determined that Brian Bergey and Joseph Wesley had left the property without authorization.
+Staff at the minimum security facility said that Brian Bergey and Joseph Wesley had left the property without authorization on May 28.

 READ MORE: Willow Cree Healing Lodge escapee captured over a year later